AugustinMORVAL/Multitask_Chatbot/README.md

 - 🌐 **Web Search**: DuckDuckGo integration
 - 📊 **Database**: SQLAlchemy and MongoDB support

+### ⚠️ Disclaimer

+This is a demo version with limited functionality.
+Not all features listed above are currently implemented.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.